MarcialRosales/rabbitmq-ldap-integration/tls-identity/README.md

 # Retrieve RabbitMQ's client identity from the client's certificate

-First of all, why do we need to use mutual SSL authentication rather than username/password?
-It is actually a matter of preference.
-We may find environments where end users and internal applications use username/password to access the management ui and amqp/s protocol respectively.
-Whereas external applications authenticate themselves using their SSL certificate.
-In the contrary, we may find other environments where every application must access via AMQPS and use their SSL certificate to authenticate.
+In this scenario, we are going to demonstrate how RabbitMQ clients can use their SSL certificate to authenticate (without *password*) rather than using *username/password*.

+In order to RabbitMQ clients authenticate with their SSL certificates, they must connect over AMQPS.
+And the RabbitMQ server must enable AMQPS and configured to verify the client/peer SSL certificate.
+This is also known as mutual TLS authentication.

+RabbitMQ clients no longer need a password just an SSL Certificate and RabbitMQ would extract the username from the SSL Certificate.
+More concretely, RabbitMQ will extract the username from the certificate's *Subject* field.

 **Deployment scenario - Everyone uses SSL certificates**

+We may find environments where end users and applications must have a valid SSL certificate in order to access RabbitMQ.
 In this scenario, we must issue an SSL certificate to everyone, that is, end users and applications. *username/password* authentication mechanism is no longer supported.

-We disable `PLAIN` and `AMQPLAIN` auth mechanisms and enable only `EXTERNAL`.
+In this scenario, we disable `PLAIN` and `AMQPLAIN` *auth mechanisms* and enable only `EXTERNAL`.
 ```
 [
   {rabbit, [